 Let not my sister read it in your eye; Be not thy tongue thy own shame's orator; Look sweet, speak fair, become disloyalty; Apparel vice like virtue's harbinger.
 Bear a fair presence, though your heart be tainted.
 Teach sin the carriage of a holy saint.
 Be secret-false.
 What need she be acquainted?
 What simple thief brags of his own attaint?
 'Tis double wrong to truant with your bed And let her read it in thy looks at board.
-Shame hath a bastard fame, well managed; Ill deeds is doubled with an evil word.
-Alas, poor women, make us but believe, Being compact of credit, that you love us.
+Shame hath a bastard fame, well managèd; Ill deeds is doubled with an evil word.
+Alas, poor women, make us but believe, No props may be used in the performance of this Being compact of credit, that you love us. monologue!
 Though others have the arm, show us the sleeve; We in your motion turn, and you may move us.